nextstrain/docs.nextstrain.org/README.md

 #### How we are currently using subprojects
 Subprojects are how we keep documents in other repositories while still maintaining the versioning of those documents from their own repositories in a separate Read The Docs project.
-Documents which we've kept in subprojects, as opposed to including them in this project, are specific reference material for those projects / repositories such as API documentation for augur.
+Documents which we've kept in subprojects, as opposed to including them in this project, are usually specific reference material for those projects / repositories such as API documentation for augur.
+Another example is the tutorial for the SARS-CoV-2 workflow, which lives alongside the workflow in its repository, https://github.com/nextstrain/ncov, and shows up as a subproject at https://docs.nextstrain.org/projects/ncov/en/latest/index.html.
 Subprojects necessitate a distinct URL, such as https://docs.nextstrain.org/projects/augur as opposed to just https://docs.nextstrain.org.
 By default, this means a distinct set of headings / links in the sidebar navigation, making navigating back to https://docs.nextstrain.org more difficult once you have navigated to a subproject.
-Therefore, we've made all non-reference-guide documents from other nextstrain repositories, like https://github.com/nextstrain/augur, accessible in this main project by fetching them from their respective repositories during the build process (see below for more details) and including them in this project's table of contents.

-This setup is in lieu of a "best of both worlds" solution, which would allow us to version documents in subprojects according to their own repositories, and also include them in this project's domain and table of contents without having to navigate to a separate project to view them.

 ### Fetching of documents from other repositories

 Some documents are fetched from other repositories during the build process via src/fetch-docs.py, which is called from src/conf.py.

+This setup is in lieu of a "best of both worlds" solution, which would allow us to version documents in subprojects according to their own repositories, and also include them in this project's domain and table of contents without having to navigate to a separate project to view them.

 We aim to make this a temporary solution until we can achieve a shared-table-of-contents approach alluded to above; see https://github.com/nextstrain/docs.nextstrain.org/issues/27.